sefinek24/Sefinek-Blocklist-Collection/README.md

 <br>

 ## 📝 Information
-I use this list every day on my [Pi-hole](info/What%20is%20Pi-hole.md) ([Raspberry Pi 4](info/What%20is%20Raspberry%20Pi.md)), and I haven't had any problems with false positives.
-[Here](https://cdn.sefinek.net/resources/PiHole-Blocklist-Collection/<FileName>.txt) is a link to my official CDN.
-Please star the repository if you like it.
+I use this list every day on my Pi-hole (Raspberry Pi 4), and I haven't encountered any false positives.
+It's important to keep checking this repository regularly to stay up-to-date with new links or potential changes.
+If you find this repository useful, please consider starring it.
+You can also access my official CDN by clicking on the following link.
 Have fun and stay safe! o(>ω<)o

+If you have additional domains that you believe should be included in this list, please feel free to contribute by submitting a pull request.
+However, please note that while this blocklist can enhance your privacy and security, it may also inadvertently block legitimate content or services.
+Therefore, please use it at your own risk.

 ## 😎 Block...
 - [**AMP Hosts:**](info/block/AMP%20Hosts.md) Blocks Accelerated Mobile Pages (AMP) hosts that often serve ads and track user behavior.